 This lure is great for most trout types.
 Since it’s small you can use it in small streams, but doesn’t eliminate that chance to use it in deeper water also.

+You will probably like this trout bait.
 The Acme Kastmaster has been around for years thanks to its effectiveness.
 It works by mimicking the actions of injured baitfish.
-It’s equally effective both as a saltwater lure and for freshwater fishing and of course it works for trout.
+It’s equally effective both as a saltwater lure and for freshwater fishing and of course, it works for trout.
 Just like Acme Phoebe, you can use it for casting, trolling or vertical jigging.

 Its solid brass construction and aerodynamic design allow for long-distance casts.
 Long distances are considered one of its great advantages.
 The solid brass construction also minimises corrosion and breakage.

 Though the Acme Kastmaster lure is suitable for a variety of fish species, it’s used for trout fishing most of the time.
 The 1/12 and ⅛ oz golden ones are crucial for any angler hoping to get some trout back home.
 For backcountry and wild trout, I recommend using the 1/12 oz. version.

 The hooks are considered a disadvantage here.
 They are not sharp enough, however, you can easily solve the problem with a hook sharpener.
 You can also replace the whole hook.

 Most anglers recognize this one.
 Named as one of the top lures of history by the field and stream magazine, this lure surely has to be one of the best trout lures on our list.
 This lure is made in the USA.
 This lure is reasonably priced and is made of high-quality plastics and bright colours that are more durable than normal plastics.

 This trout magnet offers 10 colours that suit different fishing occasions.
 The kit includes gold, silver and some of the popular colours for fishing trout.
 It’s also designed to fall horizontally in the water instead of falling vertically by head weight like other jigs.